karthikey97/karthikey97.github.io/README.md

-This is the source code to Sai Karthikey Pentapati's public website: https://karthikey97.github.io/.
+This is the source code for Sai Karthikey Pentapati's public website: https://karthikey97.github.io/.

 Code Credits : <a href="https://jonbarron.info/" target="_blank">Dr. Jon Barron </a>